kswope/book-learnin/README.md

 When setting an error message in initialize, keep in mind that setting an error message with raise will take precedence over the one in initialize.

+### Item 23: Rescue the Most Specific Exception Possible

+    begin
+     task.perform
+    rescue NetworkConnectionError => e
+     # Retry logic...
+    rescue InvalidRecordError => e
+     # Send record to support staff...
+    rescue => e # danger, could e not be original exception? service.record(e)
+     raise
+    ensure
+     ...
+    end

+Store and reraise current exception if you are going to do something fancy with it so it doesn't get overritten by another execption.
+Also note a def can have a rescue clause.

+    def send_to_support_staff (e)
+     ...
+    rescue
+     raise(e)
+    end

+* Rescue only those specific exceptions from which you know how to recover.

+* When rescuing an exception, handle the most specific type first.
+The higher a class is in the exception hierarchy the lower it should be in your chain of rescue clauses.

+* Avoid rescuing generic exception classes such as StandardError.
+If you find yourself doing this you should consider whether what you really want is an ensure clause instead.

+* Raising an exception from a rescue clause will replace the current exception and immediately leave the current scope, resuming exception processing.

+### Item 24: Manage Resources with Blocks and ensure